- EMERGING INITIATIVES

 b) Please ensure information on the offer letter is accurate and you are not being asked to sign a non-compete agreement (Question #11).

 Be sure to take advantage of this opportunity by learning valuable skills on the job and by networking with others in the industry.

 MassCEC will provide you with a link to the student survey before the conclusion of the session.
 Please fill out the form, as it greatly assists in administering this program and making it as useful to you as possible.
 The information submitted on this survey is anonymous, and we do not ask for any identifying information.

 1. What is the Massachusetts Clean Energy Internship Program?

-The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC which focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
+The Massachusetts Clean Energy Internship Program is a workforce development initiative offered through MassCEC.
+The program focuses on enhancing the talent pipeline for Massachusetts employers engaged in the clean energy industry.
 The Massachusetts Clean Energy Internship Program facilitates the placement of students and recent graduates who are considering career opportunities in clean energy through paid internships across the state.
-Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the Internship Program is designed to provide students and employers with the tools to connect, and MassCEC will reimburse eligible employers for intern stipends.
+Consistent with MassCEC’s role as a catalyst in growing the talent needed by the clean energy industry, the internship program is designed to provide students and employers with the tools to connect, and MassCEC reimburses eligible employers for intern stipends.

 2. What are the objectives of the Massachusetts Clean Energy Internship Program?

 The objectives of the Massachusetts Clean Energy Internship Program are to: